Arjunmurali666/Collections/README.md

 # Collections
-## This python code is written to sort the the number of connections from an IP in the access log using the "collections" module.
+## Python - This python code is written to sort the the number of connections from an IP in the access log using the "collections" module.

 ```python